anna-kay/Reddit-summarization/README.md

 As Reddit is an open platform, data quality issues are expected.
 In the scope of the summarization task specifically, the most revelant issues are:
   - very short summaries not proportionate to the source text,
   - users not providing a summary in the summary field but instead posting a short message prompting to read the whole source text or the title, or providing a conlusion or a general truth, or posing a question.<br>
-These issues render these data points actually not suitable for training summarization models due to its lack of coherence with summarization principles.
+These issues render these data points actually not suitable for training summarization models due to their lack of coherence with summarization principles.

 ## Models